Rubroboletus satanas

+Found in broad-leaved and mixed woodland in the warmer regions of Europe, it is classified as a poisonous mushroom, known to cause violent gastroenteritis.
+However, reports of poisoning are rare, due to the striking coloration and unpleasant odor of the fruiting bodies, which discourage experimentation.

-Taxonomy and phylogeny
+Taxonomy

-Originally known as Boletus satanas, the Satan's bolete was described by German mycologist Harald Othmar Lenz in 1831.
+Originally known as Boletus satanas, Satan's bolete was described by German mycologist Harald Othmar Lenz in 1831.
 Lenz was aware of several reports of adverse reactions from people who had consumed this fungus and apparently felt himself ill from its "emanations" while describing it, hence giving it its sinister epithet.
-The Greek word σατανᾶς (satanas, meaning Satan), is derived from the Hebrew śāṭān (שטן).
-American mycologist Harry D. Thiers concluded that material from North America matches the species description, however, genetic testing has since confirmed that western North American collections represent Rubroboletus eastwoodiae, a different species.
+The Greek word σατανᾶς (satanas, or Satan) is derived from Hebrew śāṭān (שטן).
+The American mycologist Harry D. Thiers concluded that material from North America matches the species description; however, genetic testing has since confirmed that western North American collections represent Rubroboletus eastwoodiae, a different species.